-When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: In a plug-and-play manner, once VersaSync's ETH connector is connected to a hub, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.
+When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: Once VersaSync's ETH connector is connected to a hub, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.

 This is made possible because zeroconf utilizes these technologies:

-- The automatic allocation of network addresses for all connected devices
+- Automatic allocation of network addresses for all connected devices

-- the automatic distribution and resolution of computer hostnames
+- Automatic distribution and resolution of computer hostnames

-- the automatic detection of all available network services.
+- Automatic detection of all available network services.

-For more information on the zeroconf technology and the multicast Domain Name System, see https://en.wikipedia.org/wiki/Multicast_DNS.
+For more information on zeroconf and the multicast Domain Name System, see https://en.wikipedia.org/wiki/Multicast_DNS.

 Prior to using zeroconf, ensure the following requirements are met: